prakhar4pb/Create_Token_Solidity/README.md

 ## Description

-This project involves developing a smart contract for a cryptocurrency token named "MyTokens" (symbol: MTKs) using Solidity.
+This project involves developing a smart contract for a cryptocurrency token named "PrakharToken" (symbol: PKB) using Solidity.
 The contract enables users to mint (create) and burn (destroy) tokens, with functionalities to adjust the total supply and individual balances accordingly.
 By maintaining a mapping of address balances, the contract ensures accurate tracking of token ownership.
 This project provides a foundational framework for managing digital assets, suitable for educational purposes, experimental projects, or as a starting point for more complex token systems.

 ## Getting Started